-- Focal Point: Where product and props/signage and background come together.
+- Focal point: This is where product and props/signage and background come together.

 - Lighting: Should accent focal point, if possible.

-- Signage: The one element I often see missed is signage.
-It can make or break the display.
+- Signage: Signage can make or break the display.

 Once the display is finished, add appropriate signage.
 Take photos of the display and keep a record of the product sales during the display's existence.
 Save your information in a file folder for easy reference.
 By documenting its success, you can re-create the display next year, or if it flops, you can make sure you don't repeat the same mistakes.

 You can involve your employees.
 They might have some great ideas.
 Connect your displays to your marketing and advertising.
 Use props to set the mood.
 For example, you could put sand and shells on the table with the flip-flops.
 Or during autumn, put a basket of leaves and apples with the hiking boots.